isomerpages/moe-sembawangpri/_our-school/About Us/About Us.md

 * Cultivating a growth mindset in our students and staff
 * Designing learning experiences and spaces that encourage exploration and empower learners’ voices
-* Providing holistic education with innovative & effective pedagogies
+* Providing holistic education with innovative &amp; effective pedagogies
 * Building quality relationships with our students, staff, stakeholders and communities

 **SCHOOL MOTTO**